EmilyQElizabeth/EmilyQElizabeth.github.io-hci_pr1/README.md

   - My design supports disabilites in many ways:
     1. _Colorblind friendly color pallete_, utilizing the colors blue, pink, black, and gray.
 They maintain the contrast enough to remain visible to different types of colorblindness
     2. _Text to Speech_, is utilized everytime a user clicks a button on the interface.
 The feature can be toggled on/off using the mute button.
 This feature is especially helpful to visually impared users
-    3. _Braille_, is utilized in the two areas on the interface that aren't clickable, specifically where it says 'Power Level' and 'Select Time'.
-This feature is useful for visually impared users.

 #### **User Feedback:**
   - Feedback is given to the user in a few different ways: